whiteand/quartet/README.md

 Complexity can be defeated by _composition_.

-We use combinators for creating composition:
+We use combinators for creating composition.

+There is *OR-composition*.
+It combines validations in such way that it returns true if some of validations are true.
 It uses a such syntax:

 ```javascript